All Products

 Image management

-In the left-side navigation pane, click Image Management to view official DataWorks images.
-If a task that runs on a serverless resource group requires a specific development environment, such as third-party library dependencies, you can create a custom image that integrates the necessary development packages and dependencies.
-Then, when you run the task, you can specify the serverless resource group as the execution resource and specify the custom image as the runtime environment.
-For more information, see Custom images.
+In the left-side navigation pane, click Image Management.
+You can view DataWorks official images.
+If tasks on a serverless resource group require a specific development environment (such as third-party library dependencies), create a custom image that integrates the required packages and dependencies, and then specify the serverless resource group as the execution resource and the image as the runtime environment when running the task.
+For more information, see Custom image.

 Purchased resources and services

 In the left-side navigation pane, click Purchased Resources and Services.
-On this page, you can view details of your subscription and pay-as-you-go DataWorks services and resource groups.
-You can also view the corresponding Bills and Billing rules, or perform operations such as Renew, Upgrade, Downgrade, and Unsubscribe.
-For related documentation, see View bill details and Billing overview.
+View details of purchased subscription and pay-as-you-go DataWorks services and resource groups, view bills and billing rules, or perform operations such as renewal, upgrade, downgrade, and unsubscription.
+For more information, see View bill details and Overview.